 Judi brings more than 28 years of experience in consulting services.
 She leads diverse teams with deep mission understanding and functional expertise in cybersecurity; engineering and science; analytics; digital services, including system modernization, cloud capabilities, and mobility; and strategy & organizational development and workforce management.

-Judi has held several internal leadership roles at Booz Allen including serving as a member of the firm's Booz Allen Excellence Awards Committee, Partnership for Public Service Executive Committee, Facilities Governance Board, and Women's Golf Network Sponsor.
+Judi has held several internal leadership roles at Booz Allen including serving as a member of the firm's Booz Allen Excellence Awards Committee, the Partnership for Public Service Executive Committee, the Facilities Governance Board, and the Women's Golf Network Sponsor.

-Judi has served on the board of directors for the public sector division of TechAmerica (formerly Information Technology Association of America) and is a member of the board of directors for the Nature Generation, a not-for-profit that inspires and empowers youth to make a difference through innovative environmental stewardship programs in literature, science, and the arts.
+Judi has served on the board of directors for the public sector division of TechAmerica (formerly the Information Technology Association of America) and is a member of the board of directors for the Nature Generation, a not-for-profit that inspires and empowers youth to make a difference through innovative environmental stewardship programs in literature, science, and the arts.